swcarpentry/sql-novice-survey/_episodes/01-select.md

 We will only look at a handful of queries, but that handful accounts for most of what scientists do.

-> ## Changing Database Managers
+> ## Changing Database Engines
 >
-> Many database managers --- Oracle,
+> Many database engines --- Oracle,
 > IBM DB2, PostgreSQL, MySQL, Microsoft Access, and SQLite ---  understand
 > SQL but each stores data in a different way,
 > so a database created with one cannot be used directly by another.
-> However, every database manager
+> However, every database engine
 > can import and export data in a variety of formats like .csv, SQL,
 > so it *is* possible to move information from one to another.
 {: .callout}